cobalthq/cobalt-product-public-docs/content/en/Integrations/Development/veriy-with-test-data.md

 - You have been invited to the test organization, accepted the invitation, and have an Owner role.
 This user will be referred to as the primary user throughout the rest of the document.

-  > ℹ️️ The email address of this user will be referenced as the primary email
+  > ℹ️️️️ The email address of this user will be referenced as the primary email

   ![Verify primary user role](/integrations/Create-test-finding-verify-primary-user-role.png "Verify primary user role")

+### Limitations

+In this tutorial, we will explore the _+1 email address trick_ to simulate multiple users within the Cobalt application.

+The _+1 email address trick_ is a syntax technique used to create multiple email addresses based on a single Gmail address.
+This trick involves appending a “+1” (or any combination of numbers and letters) to the local part of your Gmail address, before the “@” symbol.

+ > ℹ️️️️ Example: If your Gmail address is `joeman@gmail.com`, you can create a new email address by adding “+1” to the local part: `joeman+1@gmail.com`.
+For more comprehensive information about this functionality, please refer to the official Gmail blog [here](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html).

+> ⚠️ **It's important to note that the '+1 email address trick' is specific to Gmail and allows users to create aliases for better inbox organization.
+However, it may not be compatible with all email providers such as Hotmail, Outlook, or iCloud.**

 ## Set up secondary user

-> ℹ️️ This documentation uses `kittaakos@gmail.com` as the primary user's email address.
+> ℹ️️️️ This documentation uses `kittaakos@gmail.com` as the primary user's email address.

 1. Log in to the Cobalt application with your primary user.
 1. Open the **People** page from the sidebar.